Bipolar transistors

 Features Input power protection Power distribution Output power protection

-eFuse Ideal diode Load switches Power Multiplexers High side switches
+eFuse Ideal diode Load switches Power MUX High side switches

 Adjustable current limit